 Like some other Prairie towns, Raymore has no sign honouring a local athlete on its outskirts.
 Which is odd, considering Daniel Focht, first ever draft pick of the Phoenix Coyotes, was born and raised there.
 While Focht is recognized in the local rink, as the 11th overall pick in the 1996 National Hockey League draft, his mother Valerie Marshall and stepfather Al Hippert are trying to get him recognized with a sign on Highway 6.

 Marshall described watching her son play in the NHL as “a dream come true, I was so proud.”

 Just over an hour north of Regina, Raymore is a small farming community of roughly 650 residents.
 Marshall, a retired teacher, has resided in Raymore since 1975.

 Her son was born in Regina because Raymore has no hospital.
 But Marshall wants people to know he was raised in Raymore.

-Focht faced many challenges on his path to the National Hockey league.
+Focht faced some obstacles on his path to the NHL.
 He was always the biggest kid growing up and often dominated the competition, but he didn’t feel challenged.
 Being a single mother with little money, Marshall found it difficult to support Focht.
 She had to borrow money to fund his minor hockey career, paying for skates, ice time, gas and sticks.

-He couldn’t move away and play midget under 16 hockey in a competitive league.
+He couldn’t move away and play midget under-16 hockey in a competitive league.
 At 16, Focht got his big break.
-The Tri-City Americans of the Western Hockey League came along.
+The Tri-City Americans of the Western Hockey League came along and signed him.

 Tri-City started paying his way.
-This gave Focht the opportunity to move away from home and play AAA for the Saskatoon Blazers in 1994.
+This gave Focht the opportunity to move away from home and play AAA midget hockey, the prime training ground for aspiring juniors, for the Saskatoon Blazers in 1994.